 Mounting cyber-defense requires an in-depth understanding of all the offense.

-I have reviewed many of the most common cyber-security attacks that hackers around the world is using to disrupt and compromise information systems.
+I have reviewed many of the most common types of cyber security threats or most common cyber security threats and attacks that hackers around the world is using to disrupt and compromise information systems.

 Have you noticed, attackers have many options – from malware infection, DDoS assaults, man-in-the-middle interception, brute-force password guessing, to trying to gain unauthorized access to infrastructures and sensitive data.